Gregg Adams, MD, FACS

 Elizabeth Verner-Cole, MD

-Dr. Verner-Cole, is a fellow in vitreoretinal surgery at the Oregon Health & Sciences University.
+Dr. Verner-Cole is an ophthalmologist specializing in vitreoretinal surgery in Portland, Oregon.
 She received her medical school training at the University of Texas-Houston Medical School.
 She completed her internship at The Methodist Hospital, Houston, Texas, and her ophthalmology residency at the University of Texas Houston.
 Dr. Verner-Cole completed a year-long fellowship in Ophthalmic Pathology at The Methodist Hospital in Houston, Texas.

 John Vorhies, MD